-- 2.4.1 A third and new prudential indicator for 2023/24 is the Liability Benchmark (LB).
-The Council is required to estimate and measure the LB for the forthcoming financial year and the following two financial years, as a minimum. - 2.4.2 There are four components to the LB: - - Existing loan debt outstanding: the Council's existing loans that are still outstanding in future years. - Loans CFR: this is calculated in accordance with the loans CFR definition in the Prudential Code and projected into the future based on approved prudential borrowing and planned MRP. - Net loans requirement: this will show the Authority's gross loan debt less treasury management investments at the last financial year-end, projected into the future and based on its approved prudential borrowing, planned MRP and any other major cash flows forecast. - Liability benchmark (or gross loans requirement): this equals net loans requirement plus short-term liquidity allowance.
+- 2.4.1 The Council is required to estimate and measure the Liability Benchmark (LB) for the forthcoming financial year and the following two financial years, as a minimum. - 2.4.2 There are four components to the LB: - - Existing loan debt outstanding: the Council's existing loans that are still outstanding in future years. - Loans CFR: this is calculated in accordance with the loans CFR definition in the Prudential Code and projected into the future based on approved prudential borrowing and planned MRP. - Net loans requirement: this will show the Authority's gross loan debt less treasury management investments at the last financial year-end, projected into the future and based on its approved prudential borrowing, planned MRP and any other major cash flows forecast. - Liability benchmark (or gross loans requirement): this equals net loans requirement plus short-term liquidity allowance.

-- 2.4.3 This chart shows that PWLB loans currently exceed the Loans CFR.
-As other capital projects come on stream and expenditure is incurred, this will bring the loans back in line with the CFR. - 2.4.4 As housing projects come on stream and expenditure is incurred, this will reduce the over-borrowing position in future years.
+2.4.3 This chart shows that PWLB loans currently exceed the Loans CFR.
+As other capital projects come on stream and expenditure is incurred, this will bring the loans back in line with the CFR.